GETTING PART TIME JOB IN JAPAN

 It is estimated that more than 75% of foreign students get part-time jobs in Japan.

-Should you need income to cover your daily expenses, you too may want to consider finding a part-time job or “arbeit” (アルバイト arubaito).
-Usually, students find work in services industry such as fast food shops, restaurants, cafés, hotels, or in marketing, teaching etc.
+Student have the option to work while studying (on limited hours).
+You may want to consider finding a part-time job or “arbeit” (アルバイト arubaito).
+Usually, students find work in service industry such as fast food shops, restaurants, cafés, hotels, or in marketing, teaching etc.

-We always recommend our students to work, at least a few hours per week.
-Beside the financial issue, this is another way to practice the language.
-Immersion is the best way to learn a language and working makes the immersion more complete.
-Further, part-time jobs enable foreign students to get acquainted with the Japanese job world and some of its rules and customs.
-In case you intend to look for a job in Japan, “arbeit” will have been a valuable experience.
+We always recommend students to work, at least a few hours per week.
+This is another way to practice the language and improve quickly.
+Immersion is the best way to learn a language and working makes the immersion experience more complete.
+Part-time jobs enable foreign students to get acquainted with work in Japan and some of the rules and customs.
+In case you intend to look for a job in Japan after your Japanese language program, “arubaito” will be a priceless experience.

 Click here to check where is the nearest Immigration Bureau.

-Note that work in adult entertainment business is strictly prohibited even in these designated time limits.
+Important: Work in adult entertainment business is strictly prohibited.
 This includes bars and nightclubs that provide companions for customers, adult entertainment businesses, and gambling businesses such as pachinko parlors, mahjong parlors, etc.

-When you get hired, make sure that you understand the terms under which you will be working: working days, hours, payment, day of payment, contact person name and telephone number in case of emergency, etc. It’s helpful to write down all the details in order to avoid trouble or misunderstandings.
+When you get hired, make sure that you understand the terms under which you will be working: the working days, schedule, payment, the day of payment, contact person's name and telephone number in case of emergency, etc. It’s helpful to write down all the details in order to avoid trouble or misunderstandings.

-Although it’s only a part-time job, you are not allowed to be late at work or take a day off without prior permission and with valid reason.
-If for any reason you get late to work or need a day off, please contact, inform and discuss it with your employer beforehand.
+Although it’s only a part-time job, you are not allowed to be late for work or take a day off without prior permission and with a valid reason.
+If for any reason, you get late for work or need a day off, please contact, inform and discuss it with your employer beforehand.

 Some suggestions of online resources: